- What do I need to bring?

 The retreat is a 4 day event and all participants are required to attend the whole retreat.
 NO exceptions only be made.

 All participants will be expected to come Thursday night and stay the duration of the weekend until Sunday afternoon.
 Participants must remain on the retreat premises at all times.
 Part of the retreat experience is the bonding that will occur during the evenings and early mornings.

 Please see the Cost page for more information.
 The cost to register and attend if you are a student is $140 CAD and $100 CAD for early-bird students (limited to 15 spots).
-If you are not a student, the registration cost is $175 if you have attended Toronto Sikh Retreat before or $135 if you have not attended before (limited to 15 spots).
+If you are not a student, the registration cost is $180 and $135 for early-bird (limited to 15 spots).
 The total number of student spots is limited to 35.
 Students who register after the student spots are filled will have to pay the full rate thereafter.
 For legitimate financial difficulties, special arrangements can be made; see the Register section for more information.